borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ### Containers

-If your database is running within a Docker container and borgmatic is too, no problem—simply configure borgmatic to connect to the container's name on its exposed port.
+If your database is running within a container and borgmatic is too, no problem—simply configure borgmatic to connect to the container's name on its exposed port.
 For instance: